Performance Intelligence for Agencies

 Save monitor name, focus area, schedule, GA connection, and property selection.

-This is a curated example of the weekly anomaly brief Agent GA generates from Google Analytics data.
-It shows the kind of monitor output your team can review before investigating further.
+This is a redacted example of a weekly anomaly brief Agent GA generates from Google Analytics data.
+It shows the kind of monitor output an agency team can review before investigating further.

 Brief Headline